Send the link below via email or IMCopy

 Because these periods are so crucial, networks always put on special programming during sweeps

-American Idol is programmed so that it starts in January, gets a boost in February sweeps and ends during May sweeps
+American Idol was programmed so that it starts in January, gets a boost in February sweeps and ends during May sweeps

 It’s not just the networks that go through sweeps.